By Adriana Rodriguez & Veronica Huerta, First-Generation Latinx Undergraduates

 [“Local Marchers Light the Night”, Women, box 58].
 University of California, Santa Barbara, Associated Students Records.
 SBHC Mss 41.
 Department of Special Collections, UC Santa Barbara Library, University of California, Santa Barbara.

 As women’s rights organizations have gained momentum over the past forty years, so has UCSB’s Take Back the Night organization.
 The co-chair of UCSB’s Take Back the Night sees the organization as vital, since “we are the people who make the changes on campus, and we can’t wait for other people to make the changes”.
 Not only has the organization increased in membership and support, but is continuing to strive for diverse and intersectional perspectives.
 The co-chair accounts how “especially this year, I think we’ve become more inclusive, because I know TBTN traditionally was about women, but now we’re really acknowledging that it can really happen to any gender, anybody, any race” The organization hosts an annual spring rally and meetings throughout the quarter that provide a safe space for people to talk about their experiences and listen to others.
+Our community is still struggling to adequately address sexual, relationship, and domestic violence.
+One in five women on college campuses has been sexually assaulted during their time there, and UCSB is no exception.
+Both listening and speaking up are vital to promoting equality, and UCSB’s Take Back the Night is continuing to do just that.

 Works Cited